 Ben Kohntopp is an ID at CCCOnline and has 6 years of instructional design experience.
 He started his career at Colorado Christian University before moving to CCCOnline, where he has designed courses of multiple disciplines.

-Dr. Ahmed Lachheb is an early-career design scholar, a design practitioner, and a design educator.
+Dr. Ahmed Lachheb is a design scholar, a design practitioner, and a design educator.
 He serves as a Learning Experience Designer at the University of Michigan's Center for Academic Innovation.
 His research interests include design practice, designers' design knowledge, and actions, design theory, and design pedagogy.
 Ahmed has earned his Ph.D. in Instructional Systems Technology from Indiana University Bloomington.
-He serves in the Editorial Board of the International Journal of Designs for Learning (IJDL).
-More about his work can be found on his website: https://www.lachheb.me/
+He serves on the Editorial Board of the International Journal of Designs for Learning (IJDL).
+More about his work can be found on his website: www.lachheb.me

 Dr. Florence Martin is a Professor in the Learning, Design and Technology program at University of North Carolina Charlotte.
 She received her Doctoral and Master's degrees in Educational Technology from Arizona State University.
 Prior to her current position, she was a tenured Associate Professor at University of North Carolina Wilmington.
 She has also worked on instructional design projects for Shooolini University, Viridis Learning, Maricopa Community College District, University of Phoenix, Intel, Cisco Learning Institute, and Arizona State University and taught online for North Carolina State University and Walden University.
 She teaches courses on Learning, Design and Technology 100% online.
 Dr. Martin engages in research focusing on the effective design of instruction and integration of digital technology to improve learning and performance.
 Dr. Martin served as the President of Multimedia Production Division in 2012-2013 and as the President of the Division of Distance Learning in 2017-2018 for Association for Educational Communications and Technology.
 She serves on the advisory council for North Carolina Virtual Public Schools and on the board for International Board of Standards for Training, Performance and instruction.
 For her detailed bio visit, https://www.florencemartin.net